cvtsh248/EV3-Pointcloud/README.md

 # EV3-Pointcloud
 A Work in progress 3D scanner made with the Lego Mindstorms EV3 home kit (31313) written in Python 2.7, and Lego's version of LabVIEW.
+The IR sensor is placed 18 cm above the pivot point (Z axis).

+# Todo
+Hah

 # Python Dependencies
 * pyserial